wfxr/minimap.vim/README.md

 Check the vim version you are using. [`minimap.vim` requires vim 8.1.1084+ or neovim 0.5.0+](https://github.com/wfxr/minimap.vim/issues/4).

 ---
-### Integrated with diagnostics or git status plugins?
+#### Integrated with diagnostics or git status plugins?

-Not implemented currently but it is possible.
+Not implemented currently but it should be possible.
 But I am a beginner in vim plugin.
 I don't known how to implement such features correctly and efficiently.
 Welcome to contribute!